adlnet/CATAPULT/lts/README.md

 ## Running Automatically

 To run this suite automatically or via CI the LMS needs to provide a custom LMS implementation library script.
 The LMS script should be modeled after the example found at `lib/lms.catapult-player.js`.
+Name the file `lib/lms.custom.js` to have it ignored in the repository by default.
 Once the library script has been written, create a `.env` file in the directory pointed to its location.
 For example:

     # path to LMS script (required)
     CATAPULT_LMS="./lib/lms.catapult-player.js"